labex-labs/open-source-labs/python/python-mastery/lab-ex3-7-type-checking-and-interfaces/en/step1.md

 ## Testing Your Type Checking Implementation

-Let's verify that your type checking works.
-Create a new Python file called `test_tableformat.py` with the following code:
+Now that we've added the type check, we need to make sure it works.
+Let's create a new Python file called `test_tableformat.py`.
+Here's the code you should put in it:

 ```python
 import stock